 Originally designed in part for winter trail biking, fat tire bikes are versatile and ideal for any terrain and works especially well in the snow.
 The wide tires and bicycle frame allow a smoother ride when approaching unseen obstacles and rough terrain.
 Ski goggles and proper winter biking shoes are recommended.

 Ready to ride?
-Find your next fat tire bike and all biking accessories at Wheels in Motion, a premiere bike shop family owned and operated in Ann Arbor for over 85 years.
+Find your next fat tire bike and accessories at Wheels in Motion, a premiere bike shop family owned and operated for over 85 years.
+Want more options in your fat tire shopping?
+Visit Aberdeen Bike in Chelsea, where you can shop bike accessories, apparel, and bikes for your fun winter adventure.
 Once you’re set up, head to the popular mountain and fat tire biking trail favorite, the DTE Energy Foundation Trail located within the Waterloo Recreation Area in Chelsea, the largest state park in Michigan's Lower Peninsula and notoriously known for its miles of biking trails and distinct loops that will keep you entertained for hours!
+Watch the video above as outdoor adventurers, MI Playground, explore these areatrails.

 Popular for fat tire biking is the Border-to-Border Trail.
 In Ann Arbor, the trail picks up at the Barton Nature Area and ends in Ypsilanti, providing miles of trail to travel!
 There are several starting points along the pathway for easy parking access, and passes through parks and locations including Fuller Park and Gallup Park in Ann Arbor, along with Eastern Michigan University in Ypsilanti and many more.